Focused Research Group Awards

 Application:

-The review process typically requires three to four weeks.
-The processing time post-review may take up to six months for international or non-resident visitors who need a visa and up to two months for domestic visitors.
+Additional processing time for post-review may take up to six months for international or non-resident visitors who need a visa and up to two months for domestic visitors.
 Please consider this timing when submitting your application.

 Materials needed for submission: